How to Stop the Plagiarism Plague (page 2)

 - Work in public: Van Belle also has his students work “in full view of the world.”
 If students complete some of the writing steps in class or with peers, they receive feedback as part of their process.
 And when everyone is looking, it is harder to cheat.

 - Utilize technology: Many popular word processing programs now automatically manage sources.
 Sites such as NoodleTools offer some free assistance with proper citation.
-Plagiarism detection tools, such as Turnitin and its new program for student writers, Write Check, can serve as a preventative measure and teaching tool.
+Plagiarism detection tools, such as Write Check, can serve as a preventative measure and teaching tool.
 Using these services as part of the process helps students identify and improve upon areas of concern.

 - Value writing: Show your children that you value writing as a means of expression and argumentation.
 Rather than emphasizing “morality tales” of writers who have gone astray, Stolley recommended focusing on the importance of rigorous thought and proper citation in a student’s academic development: “When students cheat on writing, particularly wholesale copying of another's work, they are missing out on a very important part of their education.”